danielpartida/rekt-analysis/README.md

 Available fields:id, projectName,description, data, fundsLost, fundsReturned, chainIds, category, issueType, token

 ## Future work
-The following points are ideas on how to improve the current implementation
+The following points are ideas on how to expand the current rekt analysis and continue the implementation
 - Improve the performance of the Streamlit app.
 Another alternative is creating a Dash application where the render is more performant
-- Add text search for searching specific rekt in database
+- Run seasonality analysis with [Prophet](https://facebook.github.io/prophet/docs/quick_start.html)
+- Expand dashboard enabling further granular analysis on chain and token
 - Analyze how a project token evolve after a scam.
 Analyze how costly is every scam for the ecosystem.
-- Run seasonality analysis with [Prophet](https://facebook.github.io/prophet/docs/quick_start.html)
-- Expand dashboard enabling further granular analysis on rekt category, issue type, token, chain and token
+- Add text search for searching specific rekt in database